DhruvPatel01/notebooks/Physics/Theoretical_Minimum/QM-Notes.md

 The momentum function $\frac{1}{\sqrt{2 \pi}} e^{\frac{ipx}{\hbar}}$ has sin and cosine.
 The A--the constant-- is not important in the frequency of the wave, it just changes the mangnitude. $e^{\frac{ipx}{\hbar}}$ has a wavelength of $\frac{2 \pi \hbar}{p}$.
 (Because: $e^{\frac{ip(x+\lambda)}{\hbar}} = e^{\frac{ipx}{\hbar}}  e^{i 2 \pi} = e^{\frac{ipx}{\hbar}}$).

 In 20th century, scientists wanted to detect smaller and smaller particles.
-One can’t resolve objects much smaller than the wavelength one using to look at them.
+One can't resolve objects much smaller than the wavelength one using to look at them.
 So in 20th century, scientists wanted to find light of smaller and smaller wavelengths.
 We will later see that light of a given wavelength is composed of photons whose momentum is related to the wavelength by the relation $\lambda = \frac{2 \pi \hbar}{p}$.
 But, as per this relation, to get smaller wavelength, one must increase the momentum.
 This requires high energy.
 Hence, particle acclerators were/are required.

 ### Momentum Basis